June 4, 2026

-How to send an invoice: Complete guide with examples
+How to send an invoice: A step-by-step guide

 Explore this topicOpen ChatGPT

-Sending an invoice isn’t just about listing what’s owed.
+Sending an invoice means submitting a formal payment request to your client with itemized charges, agreed payment terms, and accurate contact details so they have everything needed to pay on time.
 Done right, it sets clear expectations, reduces late payments, and keeps your cash flow steady.

 You typically send an invoice when: